-To the extent feasible under prevailing market conditions, the City will strive to maintain and manage two portfolios in which funds are pooled for investment purposes: a Short-Term Portfolio and a Long-Term Portfolio.
-The Short-Term Portfolio would be used to manage that portion of the City's assets that, based on analysis of historic cash flow patterns, is projected to be needed within the five year planning and forecast horizon to meet the City's cash flow needs.
-The Long-Term Portfolio would be used to manage that portion of the City's assets that, based on analysis of historic cash flow patterns and current projections, is not needed to meet the City's cash flow needs within the five-year planning and forecast horizon and is therefore available and suitable for longer term investment.
-In general, the Investment Officers shall manage investments to ensure that if an unexpected cash need arises, the City will be able to liquidate sufficient investments to meet its needs without incurring adverse consequences.
-When prevailing market conditions do not offer adequate returns on long-term investments to compensate for the corresponding interest-rate risk and loss of liquidity, the Investment Officers, in consultation with the Investment Advisor, are authorized to focus investments in the Short-Term Portfolio and forgo adding to the Long-Term Portfolio.
+The City will maintain and manage two portfolios in which funds are pooled for investment purposes: a Short-Term Portfolio and a Long-Term Portfolio.
+The Short• Term Portfolio shall be used to manage that portion of the City's assets that, based on analysis of historic cash flow patterns, is projected to be needed within the five year planning and forecast horizon to meet the City's cash flow needs.
+The Long-Term Portfolio shall be used to manage that portion of the City's assets that, based on analysis of historic cash flow patterns and current projections, is not needed to meet the City's cash flow needs within the five-year planning and forecast horizon and is therefore available and suitable for longer term investment.

-Operating within appropriately established administrative and procedural parameters outlined in this Investment Policy and Strategy, the City should pursue optimum financial rewards in both portfolios, while simultaneously controlling related expenditures.
+Operating within appropriately established administrative and procedural parameters outlined in this Investment Policy and Strategy, the City shall aggressively pursue optimum financial rewards in both portfolios, while simultaneously controlling related expenditures.
 Cash management functions shall be conducted in a manner that promotes the best financial and administrative interests of the City.
 Except for money in certain restricted and special funds, the City commingles its available cash and investments across all funds to maximize investment earnings and to increase investment efficiencies with regard to pricing, safekeeping and administration.
 The strategies used are intended to ensure compliance with the statutes and address suitability of the investments, preservation of principal, liquidity, marketability of securities, diversification controls and reasonably attainable yield.
 The strategies will utilize competitive bidding practices and other controls as established by this policy for all transactions.